Verse 1: All Beings Are Superior to Wish-Granting Gems

 Verse 5: Accept the Loss on Oneself and Give the Victory to Others

-When others, out of envy, treat me unfairly with scolding, insults, and more, may I accept the loss upon myself and offer the victory to others.
+When others, out of envy, treat me wrongly with scolding, insults, and more, may I accept the loss upon myself and offer the victory to others.

 If somebody insults, abuses, or criticizes us, saying things like we are incompetent and do not know how to do anything, we are likely to get very angry and dispute what the person has said.
 We must try not to react in this way.
 Instead, with humility and tolerance, we need to accept these harsh words.